Some Frequently Asked Questions

 Q: What assets can I keep and still be eligible for Medicaid Benefits?

-A: Basically they are: personal residence, one automobile, second automobile if 7 years old or older, whole life insurance with total face value under $2500, term life insurances, burial plots, burial fund to $2500, irrevocable burial of any value, household furnishings, wedding rings, IRAs when a distribution is in place, savings of $2000 in cash for a single person and if married, $123,600 in cash for your spouse.
+A: Basically they are: personal residence of any value if a spouse or minor child is living there or up to a value of $688,000 if you are a single individual, one automobile, whole life insurance with total face value under $2500, term life insurances, burial plots, burial fund to $2500, irrevocable burial of any value, household furnishings, wedding rings, IRAs when a distribution is in place, savings of $2000 in cash for a single person and if married, $148,620 in cash for your spouse.
 Also, DCF counts income-producing property as income, not asset.

 Q: Must I contribute all of my income to the nursing facility in which I reside?